-Some children find it easier to identify rhyming words compared with isolating individual speech sounds (phonemes) as in beginning sounds games to develop phonemic awareness.
+Some preschoolers find it easier to identify rhyming words compared with isolating individual speech sounds (phonemes) in beginning sounds games to develop phonemic awareness.

 Teaching rhyming is important because difficulty understanding rhyming during the preschool and kindergarten years is one of the possible early warning signs of dyslexia.

 Dyslexia has nothing to do with intelligence or a desire to learn!
 Brain imaging studies simply indicate differences in how the brain develops and functions in people with dyslexia.

 Early identification of possible dyslexia is extremely important because children with dyslexia can develop reading skills through explicit and systematic instruction in phonemic awareness and phonics.